anasm20/ananas-ai/README.md

+## AnanasAI - Explore AI and Cloud Computing

+### Creator:
+- **Name:** Anas Mohammad
+- **Contact:** anasmohammad1212a@gmail.com

+### Project Description:
+AnanasAI is a web platform designed to provide an interactive learning experience in the fields of Artificial Intelligence (AI) and Cloud Computing.
+It offers comprehensive resources, tutorials, quizzes, and practical applications to cater to both beginners and professionals interested in these technologies.
-## You can find an online version here: https://anasm20.github.io/ananas-ai/
+### You can find an online version here: https://anasm20.github.io/ananas-ai/

 ## Before running, you must install:
 Before running the project, ensure you have installed the following dependencies:
 - `react-router-dom`
 - `react-icons`
 - `react-bootstrap`
 - `bootstrap`
+- `build`

 You can install them using npm: